-Depending on the type of assessment (CA or SA), the extent of the transgression, the nature of the plagiarism, the year level, and any previous offences, students may be penalised up to 100% (i.e. be awarded a mark of 0%).
+Depending on the type of assessment (Continuous Assessment or Summative Assessment), the extent of the transgression, the nature of the plagiarism, the year level, and any previous offences, students may be penalised up to 100% (i.e. be awarded a mark of 0%).
 For Class B and Class C offences, the university's Plagiarism Policy will be followed and the Departmental Plagiarism Committee will be convened.
 This latter process may result in the student having their DP revoked or being suspended from the university.

 N.B.
-ALL cases of plagiarism (including Category A) will be reported to the University Plagiarism (UPO), and a DP removed for plagiarism will be indicated as DPWP (Duly Performed Certificate Withdrawn for Plagiarism) and communicated to the Registrar's Division.
+ALL cases of plagiarism (including Category A) will be reported to the University Plagiarism Officer (UPO), and a DP removed for plagiarism will be indicated as DPWP (Duly Performed Certificate Withdrawn for Plagiarism) and communicated to the Registrar's Division.

-8. SUMMATIVE ASSESSMENT
+8. EXAMINATIONS

-8.1 June and November SA/Examinations
+8.1 June and November Examinations

-In June you will write ONE summative assessment/exam for your core paper and in November you will write ONE summative assessment/exam for your core paper.
-This summative assessment/exam will be written in an exam venue over a three-hour period.
+In June you will write ONE exam for your core paper and in November you will write ONE exam for your core paper.
+This exam will be written in an exam venue over a three-hour period.

-Important information about the content and arrangement of examinations will be posted on RUConnected in good time.
+Important information about the content and arrangement of examinations (an exam statement) will be posted on RUConnected in good time.
 Please note that any examination may contain a compulsory question on a particular text or topic.

 NB.
-Assessment of the electives is arranged individually by the lecturers concerned
+Assessment of the electives is arranged individually by the lecturers concerned.